 - Whiteheads: like blackheads, but firmer and with a white, rather than black, colouration.

-What treatments are available for men?
+Which acne treatments are suitable for men?

-If you have spots which are inflamed and angry, or you have papules, then you may wish to try:
+If you have spots that are inflamed, or you have papules, the following treatments are viable: